-Digital Single Lens Reflex cameras like the Nikon D5300 have larger image sensors than a digital compact camera like
+Digital SLR cameras like the Nikon D5300 have larger image sensors than a digital compact camera like the Canon

-the Canon Powershot ELPH 130 HS.
-The larger sensors produce larger pixels which leads to higher quality images.
+cameras produce larger pixels which leads to higher quality images.
 However, the image sensors found in the other

 The colors and light intensity for each of the millions of individual pixels appear to be blended together when we view

 them as a printed picture or on a computer screen.
 Picture 1A below is an ordinary picture taken with a compact digital

 camera.
-Picture 1B shows a portion of picture 1A with the pixels greatly magnified and exaggerated so you can see how
+Picture 1B shows a portion of picture 1A with the pixels greatly magnified and exaggerated so that you can see

-pixels form an image.
-However, there will be thousands or millions more pixels in an area equivalent to picture #1B when
+how pixels form an image.
+However, there will be thousands or millions more pixels in an area equivalent to picture #1B

 when you take your pictures.

 Image File Size: The file size of an image is expressed by the total number of pixels in the width and height of an image.

 For instance a file size might be written as 3,456 X 2,304.
 That means there are 3,456 pixels in each row of pixels in the

 image from left to right, and 2,304 pixels in each column of pixels from top to bottom.

 To find the total number of pixels in an image, just multiply the number of pixels in the width of the image by the number